-Wally is a personal finance software Canada that is great for tracking spending and saving.
+Wally is a personal finance software that is great for tracking spending and saving.
 It’s perfect for personal or business use and is available on iOS and Android devices free of charge.
 Wally is easy to use and includes security measures such as two-factor authentication so that unauthorized parties cannot access personal information.

 You can track expenses, manage budgets, and keep up with financial goals all in one place.
-It even has a travel mode to help you keep tabs on spending while abroad or traveling for work purposes.
+It even has a travel mode to help you keep tabs on spending while abroad or travelling for work purposes.

 12. Best for Credit Scores: Credit Karma

-Credit Karma is a free platform that offers many different personal finance tools such as credit scores, bill payment calendars, calculators, alerts, balances, and more.
+Credit Karma is a free platform that offers many different personal finance tools, such as credit scores, bill payment calendars, calculators, alerts, balances, and more.

 Credit Karma does offer free credit scores, but it will also help with budgeting so you can stick to a personal financial software Canada spending plan.

-It also gives you tips and tools to improve your personal finances as well as credit score.
+It also gives you tips and tools to improve your personal finances as well as your credit score.
 Logging in does not affect your credit score.
 Additionally, Credit Karma now offers high-yield savings account on top of it.

-Imagine getting rewarded for your expenses?
+Imagine getting rewarded for your expenses!
 These money-saving apps offer you rewards points or cashback when shopping in-store or online.

 Drop is a free cashback app that automatically rewards you when you shop using your registered debit or credit cards at participating retailers in the U.S. and Canada.